Iyabo Ojo's son in awe as actress shows up in Turkey to celebrate his birthday

 PAY ATTENTION: Legit.ng is on a mission to support vulnerable children of Calabar – join the initiative on Patreon, let’s change more lives together!

-Top Nollywood actress, Iyabo Ojo's first child, Festus clocked a new age on June 21 and she took to social media to show how she showed up for him.
+Top Nollywood actress, Iyabo Ojo's first child, Festus clocked a new age on June 21 and she took to social media to flaunt how she showed up for him.

 In a video she shared via her Instagram page, the filmmaker flew to Turkey, armed with cake, food, balloons and other surprises to make the day special for her son.